Is there a cure for IBS? The million dollar question...

 What worked for me

-I had NO IDEA if I was going to find a cure for IBS.
+I had NO IDEA if I could ever truly beat IBS.
 I just chose to open up my thinking and experiment, because I realised that my doctor did not have the answers I needed.

-Through research I came to understand that we are made up of:
+Through in-depth research I came to understand that we are made up of:

 I personally needed to balance and heal all 4 parts in order to recover from IBS.

-This path took time, commitment and financial investment.
+This path took time, commitment and support.
+Feeling instead of just thinking.

 It became my PRIORITY.

 Not something that would be nice.
-Something I had to do for myself.
-NOW.
+Something pressing that I HAD to do for myself.

 Is IBS curable?
 What you need to know